Replicable-MARL/MARLlib/docs/source/algorithm/maddpg.rst

 .. admonition:: Quick Facts

-    - Multi-agent deep deterministic policy gradient is one of the centralized extensions of deep deterministic policy gradient.
+    - Multi-agent deep deterministic policy gradient(MADDPG) is one of the centralized extensions of :ref:`IDDPG`.
-    - Additional data sharing module is needed in both sampling and learning stages.
-    - The agent model is equipped with a centralized Q function.
-    - The maddpg loss is built based on centralized Q loss.
+    - Policies only use local information at execution time.
+    - MADDPG is applicable to cooperative, competitive, and mixed interaction involving both physical and communicative behavior.

 Characteristic